 Mr. Genovese has 30 years of experience in both the merchant and financial sectors of the metals and mining industry.
 Mr. Genovese is the CEO of Nage Capital Management in Baar, Switzerland.
-He is also Chairman of Firestone Diamonds plc and a member of the board of Mantos Copper S.A., Ferrous Resources Limited, and Ferrexpo AG.
-He was previously employed at Glencore International AG where he held several senior positions including CEO of the
+He is also Chairman of Ferrexpo and of

-CIS region and manager of the Moscow office.
+CoTec Holdings.
+He was previously employed at Glencore International AG where he held several senior positions including CEO of the CIS region and manager of the Moscow office.
 Mr. Genovese is a Chartered Accountant and has Bachelors of Commerce and Accounting degrees from the University of Witwatersrand, Johannesburg (South Africa).